Shared lessons: What financial services can learn from public sector legacy technology modernisation

 Create views to show how your digital architecture serves your business ambitions

-Architecture tooling used to be introspective and rightly led to criticism that it was a theoretical ‘ivory tower’, and didn’t show practical, business-relevant views.
+Architecture tooling was often criticised for being an introspective ‘ivory tower’ that lacked practical, business-relevant insights.
 Yet we’ve found that tooling helps link legacy technology modernisation investment to tangible outcomes.
 The latest architecture tooling, when implemented well, demonstrates the ‘so what?’ of proposed projects and risks in the technology estate.
 This allows leaders to:

 These business-relevant views of the portfolio highlight capability shortfalls, resilience risks, and poor value for money.
 Rather than these insights being hidden within product teams and managed service providers, the views are maintained up-to-date for product teams to self-assess themselves; for architects to do strategic planning that is grounded in reality; and for execs to communicate status and roadmaps in business-relevant terms.